nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/analyze.md

   $ plink --bfile coatColor.binary --make-pheno coatColor.pheno "yellow" --assoc --reference-allele alt_alleles --allow-no-sex --adjust --dog --noweb --out coatColor
 ```

+!!!
+Note
+    **What are these new PLINK tags?**

     --bfile: takes .binary file as input.

     --assoc: performs a standard case/control association analysis which is a chi-square test of allele frequency.

     --adjust: enables correction for multiple analysis and automatically calculates the genomic inflation factor